Upcoming searches for decaying dark matter with ULTRASAT ultraviolet maps: Analysis

 \section{Analysis}

 In the following, we apply the CBR technique detailed in the previous section in the context of the Fisher forecast analysis presented in \hyperlink{LK24}{ LK24}.
-The goal is to understand up to which value of $\Theta_{\rm DDM}$ (see Eq.~\eqref{eq:theta_DDM}) we will be able to constrain DDM by using the correlation between (GALEX+ULTRASAT) diffuse UV-light maps and the DESI galaxy catalog; we here rely on ULTRASAT full-sky map, but the analysis can be extended to its low-cadence survey~\cite{Shvartzvald:2023ofi}.
+The goal is to understand up to which value of $\Theta_{\rm DDM}$ (see Eq.~\eqref{eq:theta_DDM}) we will be able to constrain DDM by using the correlation between (GALEX+ULTRASAT) diffuse UV-light maps and the DESI galaxy catalog.
+Cross correlation has been proven to be a powerful tool to constrain DDM in the different mass ranges, see e.g.,~Refs.~\cite{Creque-Sarbinowski:2018ebl,Bartlett:2022ztj,Paopiamsap:2023uuo}.

+We here rely on ULTRASAT full-sky map, but the analysis can be extended to its low-cadence survey~\cite{Shvartzvald:2023ofi}.
 We start by considering generic DDM with a monochromatic mass distribution, while in Sec.~\ref{sec:ALP} we will investigate axion-like particles (ALPs), both with monochromatic and broad mass spectra.